 Pill testing enables better risk management by consumers.
 It helps you make an informed decision on whether or not to take the drug if it is found to contain unexpected substances.

-Pill testing services are typically conducted at events by medical staff and analytical chemists using mobile laboratory equipment.
-Event patrons may be asked to undertake a pre-test self-assessment which will ask what he or she believes the substance is and to then provide a small scraping of the substance onto the test equipment.
+The pill testing service will be conducted by volunteer medical staff and analytical chemists using a mobile laboratory.
+You will be asked to undertake a pre-test self-assessment which will ask what you believe the substance is and to then provide a small scraping of the substance onto the test equipment.

 What is an amnesty bin?

-Does pill testing make taking illicit drug use safe?
+Does pill testing make taking illicit drugs safe?

-No, consumption of illicit drugs carries an inherent risk of harm.
-Pill testing services operate on a harm reduction principle.
-Pill testing services provide information on the contents of the drugs tested, which might include unexpected contaminants or substances, the risks involved, and how to reduce them.
-Even with laboratory equipment testing, service staff never advise users that the drug they are taking is ‘safe.’
+No. Pill testing services operate on a harm reduction principle.
+The service will provide you with information on the contents, the risks involved, and how to reduce them.
+Even with laboratory level testing, service staff never advise users that the drug they are taking is ‘safe.’